mrunalvilas/mrunalvilas.github.io/index.md

+## Summary

+#### I'm an Under graduation Student from Mumbai University,

+#### My background is in computer science.
+I am pursuing my undergrad at Mumbai University and spent a few summers learning web development and working as a web developer at startups.

+#### I am a web developer with robust problem-solving skills and proven experience in creating and designing web Applications in a test-driven environment.
+So far I have JavaScript, HTML, CSS, Python, Bootstrap, React.JS, and Git/Github under my belt.

+#### I wanted to get some exposure to Open-source so I joined GSSoC as a Participant.
+It was a great experience.
+I learned a ton about application design and I got to really understand the core of ReactJS.

+#### Outside of work, I've been enthusiastically grabbing onto any other programming languages, frameworks, or principles I can integrate into web coding.

+#### I continue to build skills in Cloud Computing, and open-source.

+---
 ## Experience

 ---
 [GirlScript Summer of Code](pdf/gssoc.pdf)
 ## GirlScript Summer of Code Participant
 ### February 2021 - Present (3 months)